Cyrus531/15666_game2/README.md

 I used some royalty-free loops of Apple's GarageBand to make these clips.
 GarageBand copyright explanation link: https://support.apple.com/en-us/HT201808

-Also, Anying Zheng (andrew ID: anyingz), a friend of mine who is not taking this class, helped me and taught me how to use GarageBand/Sketch to make the sounds/artwork I needed.
+Also, Anying Zheng (andrew ID: anyingz), my girlfriend who is not taking this class, helped me and taught me how to use GarageBand/Sketch to make the sounds/artwork I needed.

 This game was built with [NEST](NEST.md).